 Running is a type of physical exercise that involves going quickly down a track or along a road.
-Due to its multiple health advantages, such as better cardiovascular health and weight control, it is a widely used form of exercise.
+Because of its multiple health advantages, such as better cardiovascular health and weight control, it is a widely used form of exercise.

 Male fertility is the ability of a guy to create healthy sperm that can fertilize a woman’s egg and result in pregnancy.
 Age, general health, lifestyle decisions, and environmental circumstances are a few variables that impact a man’s fertility.